alexgpitts/OSUGlider/Python/README.md

 Some of our next steps:
 1) Fix normalization for the welch method using a boxcar window
-2) We need a check for not running calculations on the blocks of incomplete data from CDIP
-3) Create a testing suite for running large amounts of CDIP data through the program.
+2) Create a testing suite for running large amounts of CDIP data through the program.

 Example Output: